cpetrella-sketch/CS513/assignments/assignment1/README.md

 your clients and servers (C client to C server, C client to Python/Go server, etc.).
 The messages are the following:

-0. The short message "Go Tigers!\n"
+0. The short message "Hello world!\n"
 0. A long, randomly generated alphanumeric message
 0. A long, randomly generated binary message
 0. Several short messages sent sequentially from separate clients to one server